 Nature-loving travellers will also enjoy watching the fur seals and Hooker’s Sea Lions cavorting on the beaches in and around the Catlins – their cheeky personalities and unusual shapes making for a fascinating wildlife watching experience.

 Beautiful beaches, stunning waterfalls and endless, rolling plains characterise the Southland landscape.
 Don’t miss the stunning Purakaunui Falls, which cascade 20 metres down three tiers of rock.
 Nugget Point, covered in golden tussock, makes for stunning coastal views as well as brilliant wildlife watching.
 One of the best things about the Southland environment is that it’s off the beaten track, so you’re likely to have many places all to yourself.

 Our MoaTrek 8-day Southern Odyssey small group tour takes in the best of Southern New Zealand, getting nature lovers up close to rare wildlife and touring some of the prettiest parts of this region.
-Find out more on our website, or contact us now.
+Find out more about our Southern Odyssey and Stewart Isalnd tour here.